CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

 1. At the bottom of the GitHub Copilot Chat window, in the **Ask Copilot a question or type / for topics** text box, type a coding-related question, then press Enter.
 For example, type `Write a PowerShell script for deploying a virtual machine to Azure.`

 1. GitHub Copilot Chat will process your question and provide an answer, with code suggestions when appropriate, in the chat window.

       ![](../media/hub71.png)

-    >**Note**: If you are facing any error which says `Rejected`, then run the below given command and re-run `git push` command again.
-This will fetch changes in remote branch and merge them into current branch without rebasing.
-      ```
-      git pull --no-rebase
-      ```

-      >**Note**: A message appears in the terminal stating that you need to close the newly opened file, in addition to the two files that are already open.
-Please close the newly opened file.

       > **Note:** Here's an example of what you are likely to see; however, the precise recommendation could vary.